hightemp/https_proxy/README.md

 # Secure HTTP Proxy Server

-This is a simple implementation of a secure HTTP proxy server in Go.
+This is a simple implementation of a secure HTTP proxy server(can HTTPS and HTTP) in Go.

 ## Features